AztecProtocol/engineering-designs/in-progress/8754-slashing-and staking.md

 ### Rewards

-Any block rewards accruing to validators should be sent to `withdrawalAddress` specified
+Any block rewards accruing to validators should be sent to the `withdrawalAddress` specified in `stakedDeposits`.

-## Proof Of Governance Slashing
+# Proof Of Governance Slashing

 Why do we slash?